Anonscholar/anonscholar.github.io/_pages/about.md

 Dostoevsky and what not, but sometimes I dabble in romance when I feel cute.
 I also like poetry and sometimes write it.
 I like to write prose too but rarely get the time to. ╥﹏╥

-I like cats quite a lot, eh well that might have been a little obvious.
+I love cats, yay, well that might have been a little obvious.
 I also like cute things, they're nice :3.
 I listen to classical music quite a bit of times but am not too knowledgeable, feel free to give me some recommendations!
 The same kinda thing is true for coffee too.

 Some trivia ---

-  - I am an INFP-M but I am quite skeptical about the test.
+  - I am an INFP-M [but](https://en.wikipedia.org/wiki/Myers-Briggs_Type_Indicator#Criticism).
   - I like open source stuff a lot and hope to contribute soon myself.
   - I am pretty soft-hearted and get sad over fiction a lot.
   - I like manga too!
 I usually read school romance, slice of life stuff or punpun these days.
 Yes, both, I don't know why.